solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Server, offers various encryption features including encryption for data, backups, and temporary files created during query execution.

-Data in the MySQL instances are encrypted at rest by default.
+Data stored in the Azure Database for MySQL instances are encrypted at rest by default.
 Any automated backups are also encrypted to prevent potential leakage of data to unauthorized parties.
-This encryption is typically performed with a key that is created when the instance is created.
-In addition to this default service encryption key, administrators have the option to [bring your own key (BYOK)].
+This encryption is typically performed with a key generated when the Azure Database for MySQL instance is created.
+In addition to this default service encryption key, administrators have the option to [bring your own key (BYOK)] for added secuerity.
 This feature is only supported in the General Purpose and Memory Optimized tiers.

 When using a customer-managed key strategy, it is vital to understand